mph-/lcapy/doc/expressions.rst

 The results from circuit analysis are represented by a superposition of different domains.

+.. _superpositions:

 Voltage and current superpositions
 ----------------------------------

 Superpositions of voltages and/or current are represented using the `SuperpositionVoltage` and `SuperpositionCurrent` classes.
-These classes have similar behaviour; they represent an arbitrary voltage or current signal as a superposition of DC, AC, transient, and noise signals.
+These classes have similar behaviour; they represent an arbitrary voltage or current signal as a superposition of DC, AC (phasor), transient, and noise signals.

 For example, the following expression is a superposition of a DC component, an AC component, and a transient component::